mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 }
 ```

-and you will get this compilation error
+and you will receive the following compilation error:

 ```java
 AClass() has private access in AClass